zzcinn/ECE1779-Project-Taskmanager/README.md

   # Check local backup files
   ls .\backups
   # Expect: taskdb_YYYYMMDD-HHMMSS.sql

-### 4. Run these once from an Administrator PowerShell
+  # You should see the same .sql file show in the ece1779-taskmanager-backups Space.

+### 4. Schedule daily backups on Windows
+ #To avoid using any external scheduler, we use Powershell Scheduled Jobs
   # Register a daily job at 01:00 AM
   $scriptPath = (Resolve-Path .\backup_to_spaces.ps1).Path
   $trigger    = New-JobTrigger -Daily -At 1:00am

   Register-ScheduledJob -Name "DailyDbBackupToSpaces" -FilePath $scriptPath -Trigger $trigger

-  # List scheduled jobs (verify the job exists)
+  # List scheduled jobs
   Get-ScheduledJob
   # Expect: DailyDbBackupToSpaces